-Taking care of employees’ welfare is one of the manager’s main responsibilities, but managers regularly find themselves as a go-between for executive’s and employees’ orders or concerns.
-Managing multiple expectations without proper support or decision-making power is a leading cause in manager burnout.
+Taking care of employees’ welfare is one of the manager’s main responsibilities, but managers regularly find themselves as a go-between for the executive’s orders and employees’ concerns.
+Managing multiple expectations without proper support or decision-making power is a leading cause of manager burnout.

 9. 21% of employees experience the effects of burnout daily.

-10. 30% of employees who are passionate about their jobs are burned out because of unrealistic expectations.
+10. 30% of employees are burned out because of unrealistic expectations.

 Physician Burnout Statistics

 Working in healthcare is not an easy job.
 Physicians are responsible for every admitted person’s life in every specialty, which contributes to a high-stress environment.
 For physicians, dealing with burnout is a constant challenge that negatively affects patient care, their happiness, and personal relationships.

 Unfortunately, workplace burnout among physicians often leads to depression and even attempts of suicide.
 According to healthcare burnout statistics, medical intervention, coupled with a leave of absence until recovered, is the only solution in severe physician burnout cases.

 11. 47% of physicians think they are burned out.